stratomercata/stratomercata-website/source/_videos/privacy-on-chain-and-the-rise-of-zcash.md

 I threw it in the chat.
 I don't know if we can all see that, the studio chat.

 **Victor Wong:**
 So yes.
 You can find them at J-Hermos.
-Kieran, where can people find you?
+Kieren, where can people find you?

 **Kieren James-Lubin:**
 Jamshied Hermos.